 Parks & Recreation

-The Golf Channel comes to town every year for Omaha’s Cox Classic, a Nationwide Tour event, boasts some of the best up-and-coming professional golfers as well as many known former PGA Tour players.In 2008, Omaha hosted the Olympic swimming trials, where Michael Phelps qualified and subsequently went on to set the record for the most gold medals at the Beijing Games.
-The event is expected to be back in Omaha again in 2012.
+- Omaha hosted the Olympic swimming trials where Michael Phelps qualified and subsequently went on to set the record for the most gold medals at the Beijing Games.
+The event has also been held in Omaha for several years and is expected to return.

 - Forbes ranked Omaha #1 on the list of America’s Most Affordable Cities